-How to Avoid Germs When Grocery Shopping, According to Consumer Reports
+How to Avoid Germs When Thanksgiving Grocery Shopping

-Before you head out to the grocery store, read up on these expert guidelines to ensure your safety.
+Before you head out to the grocery store to get your Thanksgiving shopping done, read up on these expert guidelines to ensure your safety.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.